Public Protection - Compliance and Enforcement Policy

 In following the Code for Crown Prosecutors, a prosecution will only be commenced where the Council is satisfied that there is sufficient evidence to provide a realistic prospect of conviction against the defendant(s).
 In addition, the Council must be satisfied that having considered all the relevant facts and circumstances of the case, and having regard to the criteria established by the Code for Crown Prosecutors, a prosecution would be in the public interest.

-Having considered all the relevant facts and circumstances of an individual case, the Head of Service or Senior Manager will decide on a course of action to the local authority based upon the recommendation of the Professional Lead for the relevant service and after taking legal advice.
+Having considered all the relevant facts and circumstances of an individual case, the Head of Service or Senior Manager will decide on the course of action by the local authority, based upon the recommendation of the Professional Lead or Manager for the relevant service, and after taking legal advice.

 We will ensure that the constitution of the authority reflects the scheme of delegation for the institution of proceedings and that this is kept up to date.